syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Text-Formulas.md

 The `DROP` function excludes a specified number of rows or columns from the start or end of an array.
-You might find this function useful to remove headers and footers in an Excel report to return only the data.
+This function is useful for removing headers, footers, or sections of data in an array.